Maharashtra State Road Transport Corporation: Fleet

 MSRTC is operating a fleet of approximately 15,512 buses that ferry 8.7 million passengers daily.

 The Ordinary, Parivartan, Asiad and City Buses are built at MSRTC's in-house workshops at Pune city, Aurangabad, and Nagpur on Ashok Leyland and TATA chassis.
 These workshops produce as many as 20,000 buses per year on average.
 The corporation has nine tyre retreading plants along with 32 divisional workshops.
-The Shivneri air conditioned bus service consists of Volvo 9400R and Scania Metrolink buses.
+The Shivneri air-conditioned bus service consists of Volvo 9400R and Scania Metrolink buses.
 The Shivshahi buses are air-conditioned luxury buses which are operated by MSRTC and some private contractors.

 In 2018, MSRTC added approximately a 1,000 special non-AC Vithai buses, which were introduced to ferry passengers to the pilgrim town of Pandharpur in Solapur district.
 They have a seating capacity of 45 seats and a similar design to that of 'Parivartan' buses.

-In 2019,the MSRTC introduced new non-air conditioned buses with beds and recliner chairs specially designed for long overnight routes.
+In 2019, the MSRTC introduced new non-air-conditioned buses with beds and recliner chairs specially designed for long overnight routes.
 Extra facilities like reading lamp, night lamp, charging point, fan and two huge storage compartments have also been provided.

 MSRTC’s first electric bus 'Shivai' that plies from Pune to Ahmednagar was flagged from Pune in presence of the then Deputy Chief Minister Ajit Pawar and the then state Transport Minister Anil Parab on 1 June 2022.
-MSRTC would get 50 electric buses in July 2022 which will be deployed from Pune to four cities — Nashik, Solapur, Kolhapur and Aurangabad.
+MSRTC would get 50 electric buses in July 2022 which will be deployed from Pune to four cities — Nashik, Solapur, Kolhapur and Sambhajinagar.

+In 2024 MSRTC gave contract to Ashok Leyland for procurement of 2000 non A/c ordinary buses(Lalpari).
+MSRTC plans to induct 300 buses per month in the fleet from March 2025.